-He maintains an active international presence writing and lecturing as the Israel Scholar-in-Residence with CJF Ministries and hosting study tours throughout the biblical world with Wisdom Passages.
-His Ph.D. dissertation at Trinity International University (Deerfield, IL) is titled “Emotional Geography in the Song of Songs: A Literary Study of the Contexts of Love.”
-Grace College and Seminary (Winona Lake, IN) awarded Dr. Sigler a grant to participate in their M.S. in Higher Education program, a degree which he recently completed.
-He also holds a B.A. in Biblical Studies, M.A. in Theological Studies, and M.Div. degrees from Faith Baptist Bible College and Theological Seminary (Ankeny, IA).
-He has contributed to various periodicals and The Moody Bible Commentary, the Dictionary of Daily Life in Biblical and Post-Biblical Antiquity, and What Should We Think about Israel?
-Separating Fact from Fiction in the Middle East Conflict.
+He maintains an active international presence writing and lecturing as Scholar-in-Residence with CJF Ministries and hosting study tours throughout the biblical world with Wisdom Passages.
+His PhD dissertation at Trinity International University (Deerfield, IL) is titled “Emotional Geography in the Song of Songs: A Literary Study of the Contexts of Love.”
+Grace College and Seminary (Winona Lake, IN) awarded Dr. Sigler a grant to participate in their MS in Higher Education program, a degree which he recently completed.
+He also holds a BA in Biblical Studies, MA in Theological Studies, and MDiv degrees from Faith Baptist Bible College and Theological Seminary (Ankeny, IA).
+He has contributed to various periodicals along with The Moody Bible Commentary and the Dictionary of Daily Life in Biblical and Post-Biblical Antiquity, among other publications.
 He and his hospitable wife, Bernice, have three adventurous children.